Bentong Kali: 'Ops Buncit'

 In an attempt to capture Bentong Kali, posters of him and his crimes were put up in public places all over Malaysia.
 A bounty of RM100,000 was also advertised as a reward for information that would lead to his capture.
 His posters were also distributed to neighbouring countries such as Thailand.
 The manhunt for Bentong Kali was a 24/7 operation throughout the nation.

 Death

-Police intelligence tracked Bentong Kali to his hideout in a double-storey terraced house in Taming Jaya, Belakong on 29 June 1993.
+Police intelligence tracked Bentong Kali to his hideout in a double-storey terraced house in Medan Damansara, Kuala Lumpur on 29 June 1993.
 At the break of dawn, an elite team of police officers from the Special Actions Unit from Bukit Aman took positions and surrounded the house.
 Bentong Kali and his accomplices engaged the officers in a firefight.
-He was shot in the head and killed; his accomplices also died in the fight.
+He was shot in the head and killed; his accomplices also died in the scene.

 His remains was laid to rest on 2 July 1993, three days after his death.
 His last rites was performed by his son.

 Legacy

 Bentong Kali’s life story was published in a book titled The Story of Bentong Kali: Crime and Society in 90s Kuala Lumpur, written by former New Straits Times journalist, Suganthi Supramaniam published by Gerakbudaya.
-The book was released on August 23, 2019.
+The book was released on 23 August 2019.